Google Analytics

 Getting Your Measurement ID

-You can find your Google Analytics Measurement ID (which starts with G-
+You can find your Google Analytics Measurement ID (which starts with G-) in your Google Analytics account:

 - Go to your Google Analytics 4 property.